camman3d/jerboa.js/README.md

 * `deleteComment` - Fires when the user deletes a reply comment
 * `changeOwner` - Fires when the user changes the owner of an annotation
 * `changeStatus` - Fires when the user changes the status of an annotation
+* `active` - Fires when feedback toggle is changed.
+The value of the event indicates the state.

 -----